-How to get to Santa Maria de Robines
+Get directions to Església de Santa Maria de Robines in Binissalem

 Visit or stay in the biggest wine district of Mallorca, located at the feet of the dramatic mountain range.
 Choose Binissalem as your destination in the Raiguer for a versatile and tranquil rural holiday in Mallorca.
 Most accommodation found in Binissalem are villas and rustic fincas that has been transformed to accommodate the modern traveler with all desired amenities.
 The area surrounding Binissalem is perfect for road cycling and walking.
 Moreover, Binissalem is located very close to the free-way of MA-13 connecting Palma and Alcúdia, which makes it easy to access almost any local area in no time.